 This transformation can only happen if we can channel capital flows towards the most sustainable investments.
-To achieve this goal, it is important to fully exploit the potential of the internal market, and the EU Taxonomy firmly states: "it is crucial to remove obstacles to the efficient movement of capital into sustainable investments in the internal market and to prevent new obstacles from emerging".3
+In this context, it is important to fully exploit the potential of the internal market, and the EU Taxonomy firmly states: "it is crucial to remove obstacles to the efficient movement of capital into sustainable investments in the internal market and to prevent new obstacles from emerging".